Supporting your home education

 - Get into a routine for completing homework, that fits alongside family and other commitments.

 - Complete homework to the best of their ability and keep going even when the work is challenging.

-- Submit homework via Teams or bring homework to school (as required by their teacher) on or before the deadline day.
+- Submit homework via Class Charts or bring it to school (as required by their teacher) on or before the deadline day.